 Aries 181 launches in paperback and Kindle on March 26, 2019.
-Sign up to get notified of its release and read on for a sneak peek of Chapter 1.
+Read on for a sneak peek of Chapter 1.

 Chapter 1 – The Aries Research Lab